 Wonderful job, Teri!
 She wins a $20 gift certificate from Baraka for her beautiful soaps!
 Click on the photo for more information about her approach to this challenge on her Instagram post!

 Next up are the Recognition Awards for the Experienced category.
 Outside of the top three voted entries, I like to choose some outstanding entries based on several attributes.
 First up is Best Technique.
-I have chosen Ben Frazer of Queer Bull Soap in the UK for an outstanding entry that is above and beyond with all of the recycled soap scraps that have been incorporated, as well as the fantastic design work.
+I have chosen Ben Frazer in the UK for an outstanding entry that is above and beyond with all of the recycled soap scraps that have been incorporated, as well as the fantastic design work.

 The Best Use of Color Award goes to Katie Ward of Little Bird Soap Co in Minnesota for her gorgeous Holiday Party soap!
 I love the coordinating color palette, and the amazing tone-on-tone turquoise.
 The brown diagonal stripe is an excellent contrast between the two larger sections that have such fabulous visual appeal!

 This was Katie’s first time participating in the challenges, and I look forward to seeing what else she will create!
 Click on the photo to see her Instagram post.

 The Best Presentation Award is for an entry with awesome photography and beautifully displayed soaps.
 For this award, I have chosen Rachel Casamassa of Soapothecary in California for the outstanding photo of her OMG! soaps.
 Not only are the bars evenly shaped and smoothly cut and beveled, but they are placed at interesting angles.
 Compositionally, I like how the bars are centered in the photo with minimal shadows and just a hint of reflection on the super clean surface.

 Click on the photo above to see Rachel’s Instagram post with more information, photos and a short video.